 The point I am trying to make is that a collective approach is recommended so that the Reclaim the Cultural Surplus motto becomes inherently part of each person's psyche more than a movement.
 Something able to build concrete manifestation of counter-public space to bring together numerous, otherwise fragmented forms of resistance while remaining networked and yet relatively autonomous concerning the high art world.

 There are several models for young artists working collectively and addressing their relationship to labour.
-For example, Working Artists and the Greater Economy (W.A.G.E) (21), whose founding manifesto begins with a statement of self-identification as a generation of "freelance idealists" before continuing heedfully, "we are not angry labourers."
+For example, Teaching Artists Union (21), whose founding manifesto begins with a statement of self-identification as a generation of "freelance idealists" before continuing heedfully, "we are not angry labourers."
 Similarly, RCS defines its art protest "in the spirit of Joyful Resistance" =) —> ?

 With their fictional "sociological" documentary about creative industry workers just like themselves, Berlin-based Kleines postfordistisches Drama (KPD) has pinpointed the difficulty of being trapped in its feeble expectations about a "good life", where invisible surplus is not entitled.

 That this missing mass, this dark matter, is materialising and getting brighter is not in doubt.
 Instead, what remains to be seen is how this "revenge of the surplus" will ultimately re-narrate politics.

 Although I find the initiative of RCS very much needed, I'm not sure about the way forward yet.
 Until now, we have a poorly attended demonstration and an accompanying show that risks "presenting" the issue as a mere exhibition topic.
 "Criticising privilege becomes a privilege.", Theodor W. Adorno warns us (22).
 Changing production conditions within and around the margins of the contemporary art world and the resistance to those changes is a privilege we should embrace together with its critique.